US Senate, House hold procedural votes as partial government shutdown looms

 "This is not an impossible puzzle to solve," Senate Majority Leader Chuck Schumer told reporters on Wednesday.
 "Speaker McCarthy needs to stop letting the MAGA radicals drive his decisions, and do the obvious and sensible thing - follow the Senate's lead and pass a bipartisan CR (continuing resolution appropriations legislation)."

-Credit agencies have repeatedly warned that brinkmanship and political polarization are harming the United States' financial outlook.
+Credit agencies have warned that brinkmanship and political polarization are harming the U.S. financial outlook.
 Moody's, the last major ratings agency to rate the U.S. government "Aaa" with a stable outlook, said on Monday that a shutdown would harm the country's credit rating.

-Fitch's, another major ratings agency, already downgraded the U.S. government to "AA+" after a debt ceiling crisis in June.
+Fitch's, another major ratings agency, already downgraded the U.S. government to "AA+" after Congress flirted with defaulting on the nation's debt earlier this year.

 Most of Congress - including many Senate Republicans - has largely rejected House Republicans' attempts to make the situation at the border with Mexico the focus of the shutdown.